Super Basic SEO

 Now let’s dive in with a bit more detail:

-For more advanced users, make a list of your competitors and their websites and search for the keywords that they are being ranked for.
+For more advanced users, make a list of your competitors and their websites, and search for the keywords that they are being ranked for.
 Semrush is one example of a tool that you might use.

 Now use them in the copy (text) on your website.
 Say what you mean and make it easy to read and understand for someone not in your field.
 Be authentic but think about AND USE your keywords and phrases (phrases are also called long-tail keywords).
 Learn more here.

 The thesaurus is your friend.
-If you are a life coach include that in your copy and SEO descriptions but be sure to mix it up with other words and phrases someone might use: wellness coach or health coach for example.
+If you are a life coach, include that in your copy and SEO descriptions, but be sure to mix it up with other words and phrases someone might use: wellness coach or health coach for example.

 Add additional phrases to your page title.
-For example I have a page on my website titled "Work".
-That is the navigation name but I've added the following to increase my SEO: "Work | Client Portfolio | Squarespace and WordPress Web Design".
+For example, I have a page on my website titled "Work".
+That is the navigation name, but I've added the following to increase my SEO: "Work | Client Portfolio | Squarespace and WordPress Web Design".

-We already discussed naming images but adding ALT TEXT can help as well.
-Basically ANYTHING you do on your site that s considered ADAA compliant will improve your SEO.
+We already discussed naming images, but adding ALT TEXT can help as well.
+Basically, ANYTHING you do on your site that’s considered ADAA-compliant will improve your SEO.
 Similar to someone who is visually impaired, Google can not "see" your images unless you add ALT TEXT.
 This should describe the image so if you have an image of a photo of a dog cuddling with a cat, include that.

-So those are the very basics, SEO consists of far more than just keywords.
-It includes: site speed, link building and oh so much more.
-Again, if this is a priority for you hire a pro but when launching a new site something is always better than nothing.
-As you review your analytics you will begin to learn what works and doesn't.
-My big rather humbling take away from my personal experience is that originally used the phrase "Squarespace designer" over and over on my site and after doing some research - and despite the fact that SS is 80% of my business - no one searches for it.
-I corrected this in my copy and descriptions and look out Google, I've been found.
+Again, if this is a priority for you, hire a pro, but when launching a new site something is always better than nothing.
+As you review your analytics, you will begin to learn what works and doesn't.
+My big, rather humbling takeaway from my personal experience is that originally used the phrase "Squarespace designer" over and over on my site, and after doing some research - and despite the fact that SS is 80% of my business - no one searches for it.
+I corrected this in my copy and descriptions, and look out, Google, I've been found.